This website uses cookies to ensure you get the best experience on our website. Learn more

 Food quality

-On our most recent visit, in October 2017, we began each day with a breakfast buffet of cereals, yoghurt and fruit salad; tea and coffee, plus bacon and eggs cooked to order, or eggs benedict, along with sautéed spinach served with red and yellow peppers.
+On our most recent stay, in October 2017, we began each day with a breakfast buffet of cereals, yoghurt and fruit salad; tea and coffee, plus bacon and eggs cooked to order, or eggs benedict, along with sautéed spinach served with red and yellow peppers.

 For lunch we were served delicious Moroccan kebabs with lentils, accompanied by home-made bread.
 On our second day, we enjoyed simple, but tasty sandwiches of roast beef, turkey, or cucumber.

 Afternoon tea is a selection of savoury and sweet treats.
-Across two teas we were offered corn and goats cheese beignets, mini scones, mini cheese quiches, chocolate brownies, vanilla cupcakes and home-made biscuits.
+Across two teas we were offered corn-and-goats’-cheese beignets, mini scones, mini cheese quiches, chocolate brownies, vanilla cupcakes and home-made biscuits.

 Nibbles before dinner comprised cheese triangles with dipping sauce on one evening, and vegetable samosas with a sweet chilli sauce the next.